 Programs at the University of Southern Mississippi that prepare students for initial licensure in elementary education or special education are designed to meet the licensure standards set by the Mississippi Department of Education.
 Students seeking licensure in another state are advised to contact the appropriate licensing board in that state to determine specific requirements of guidelines for reciprocity as we are unable to determine if the program meets requirements for licensure in other U.S. states or protectorates.
 The University of Southern Mississippi cannot confirm whether a particular licensure program meets requirements for licensure outside of the State of Mississippi.
 For a list of the state departments of education that oversee professional teaching licensure, see the U.S. Department of Education website - State Contacts page.

 MIssissippi undergraduate teacher education licensure requirements:

-- Minimum ACT composite score of 21 or minimum SAT composite score of 1060.
+- A minimum ACT composite score of 21 (single test date) or equivalent SAT composite score (single test date)

 - Subscribe to Watermark Assessment System